Architecture of Valencia, Spain

 Photo by Boris Kasimov from Wikimedia Commons

 In the early 1900s, Valencia began construction on a new city hall, that has been the home of the city council chambers since 1934.
 The symmetrical facade that faces Plaça de l’Ajuntament is renowned for its blend of different architectural styles, including Neo-Renaissance and Neo-Baroque.
-Valencia City hall has become a symbol for the city’s local government and is one of the most important buildings built in the early 20th century within Valencia.
+Valencia City Hall has become a symbol for the city’s local government and is one of the most important buildings built in the early 20th century within Valencia.

 3. Plaça de l’Ajuntament